 In AWS terms, vertical scaling means increasing the size of a single server (more CPU, RAM, etc.), while horizontal scaling involves adding more servers to distribute the load across multiple machines.
 Let’s understand more about horizontal vs vertical scaling.

-Scaling in AWS - types and differences
+Scaling in AWS - Types and Differences

 Scaling in AWS refers to the ability to dynamically adjust the resources of your application or system to accommodate changes in demand, ensuring optimal performance, cost efficiency, and reliability.